openhab/openhab-addons/bundles/org.openhab.binding.networkupstools/README.md

 ## Thing Configuration

-The thing configuration requires the name of the ups device as configured with the NUT.
+The thing configuration requires the name of the ups device as configured on the NUT server.
-If the NUT service isn't running locally the ip address of the server running NUT must be configured.
+If the NUT service isn't running locally the ip address or domain name (FDQN) of the server running NUT must be configured.
 Optional, port, username and password might need to be configured if required.

 | Parameter | Default   | Mandatory | Description